-- A soil moisture monitoring program should be used to schedule the timing of irrigations and the volume of water to be applied.
-Growers using tensiometers and capacitance probes have increased yields from implementing accurate irrigation scheduling. - If used, tensiometers should be installed at depths of 250 and 450 mm.
-Irrigations should be applied when the shallow tensiometer reads 30 40 kPa.
+- Ensure the irrigation system has the capacity to meet the seasonal and peak water requirements.
+Conduct regular maintenance and performance evaluations. - A soil moisture monitoring program should be used to schedule both the timing of irrigations and the volume of water to be applied.
+Growers using tensiometers and capacitance probes have increased yields by implementing irrigation scheduling.

-- It is important to encourage root system development in the early stages of crop growth to enable fruit to fill out properly and minimise fruit drop during periods of peak water demand. - Ensure irrigation system has the capacity to meet seasonal and peak water requirements, regular maintenance and performance evaluations should be conducted. - Efficient crop water use and high yield potentials can only be achieved if other agronomic factors such as nutrition, disease and pest management are also optimised.
+- If used, tensiometers should be installed at depths of 250 and 450 mm.
+Irrigations should be applied when the shallow tensiometer reads 30 40 kPa. - It is important to encourage root system development in the early stages of crop growth, especially for those crops grown under plastic mulch.
+This will enable fruit to fill out properly and minimise fruit drop during periods of peak water demand. - Efficient crop water use and high yield potentials can only be achieved if other agronomic factors such as nutrition, disease and pest management are also optimised.

-Yields of pumpkins compared to total water applied (irrigation and effective rainfall)
+Yields of watermelons compared to water applied (irrigation and effective rainfall)